bayupw/terraform-metal-esxi-aviatrix-edge/README.md

 - Provision ESXi host(s)
 - Set network to hybrid
 - Add VLANs to bond0 interface
-- Reserve public IP block
+- Reserve a /29 public IP block (/29 is the minimum for Metal Gateway)
-- Create Metal Gateway for Internet access
+- Create a Metal Gateway for Internet access

 The code provided is for demo purposes only.